-Students in the nuclear medicine program at Regis College combine courses in biology, chemistry, mathematics, and physics to use the tools needed to diagnose and treat a wide variety of health conditions, including cancer, heart disease, and neurological disorders.
+Students in the Bachelor of Science in Nuclear Medicine program at Regis College combine courses in biology, chemistry, mathematics, and physics to use the tools needed to diagnose and treat a wide variety of health conditions, including cancer, heart disease, and neurological disorders.

 The program blends a strong foundation of technical skills with the traditional values of a liberal arts education.
 Students receive hands-on experiences in Regis’ state-of-the-art nuclear medicine lab before going to complete clinical rotations at cutting-edge hospitals and medicals centers in or around Boston, often working alongside leading technologists and physicians in the field.
 Faculty-led international trips and involvement within local and national professional meetings enhance student's opportunities to immerse themselves in the field before graduating.

 Upon successful completion of the program, students earn a Bachelor of Science in Nuclear Medicine and are eligible to sit for the national certification board exams in nuclear medicine offered by the Nuclear Medicine Certification Board (NMTCB) and the American Registry of Radiologic Technologists (ARRT).